kcsurapaneni/food-delivery-backend/README.md

 ## Considerations

-- Implement a queuing mechanism (e.g., Kafka or RabbitMQ) to handle asynchronous tasks like order status updates and notifications.
+- Consider implementing a queuing mechanism (e.g., Kafka) to handle asynchronous tasks like order payment integration, user details update and other notifications.
-- Implement rate limiting and security measures to protect against abuse.
+- We could also implement rate limiting and security measures to protect against abuse.

 ## Limitations